linn/linn-api-ifttt/README.md

 The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.

-From there, Botwin is used as a shim over ASP.NET to provide Nancy style routing, binding and negotiation.
+From there, Carter is used as a shim over ASP.NET to provide Nancy style routing, binding and negotiation.

 ## Test